anubhutivyas/RL/docs/about/index.md

 - **Scalability**: Built on Ray for distributed computing, enabling training across multiple nodes and GPUs
 - **Flexibility**: Support for multiple model backends and RL algorithms
-- **Production Ready**: Comprehensive tooling for deployment and monitoring
+- **Training Focused**: Comprehensive tooling for distributed training and evaluation
 - **Research Friendly**: Easy experimentation with different algorithms and environments
 - **Performance**: Optimized for high-throughput training with advanced parallelization strategies
 - **Reproducibility**: Comprehensive logging and experiment tracking for reliable research